yo252yo/rensdemons/man.md

 ### Removing suffering

 You can manipulate the game from the js console.
 This game engine has a built-in solution to destroy all the demons and the suffering they cause in one go.
-You can trigger it from any js **console**, including the one in the game, by calling the module **Wipe Inside Negativity** (W.I.N.).
+You can trigger it from any js **console**, including the one in the game, by calling the module **Wipe Internal Negativity** (W.I.N.).
 In js, it's done by **typing**:

 `win();`